 Organized by: Seiklejate Vennaskond

-The Youth exchange brings together 30 young people of Estonian origin aged 18-26; 20 living abroad and 10 from Estonia.
+Each youth exchange brings together 30 young people aged 18-26 of Estonian origin; 20 living abroad and 10 from Estonia.
 The main aim of the youth exchange is to introduce the Estonian culture and language to participants.

 The program includes: